 Have you ever logged onto your favorite social media website to find an ad in the sidebar that seemed eerily similar to your ‘About Me’ section?
 Did you ever find an ad that piqued your interest because it was based off your interests?
-That phenomenon is actually a marketing tactic known as HyperTargeting.
-Coined by MySpace in 2007, HyperTargeting is a new, more specific way of advertisement that goes beyond simply stating the latest ad, utilizing the plethora of information given freely by the targeted demographic – you.
+This is actually a marketing tactic known as HyperTargeting.
+HyperTargeting is a more specific way of advertisement that goes beyond simply stating the latest ad, utilizing the plethora of information given freely by the targeted demographic – you.

 What is HyperTargeting?

 HyperTargeting by social media sites is an advertising solution that enables online marketers to tap into self-expressed user information to target campaigns like never before.
 But what does that mean?
 It means that marketers have a super effective marketing tactic: they can advertise only to those individuals who show an interest in their product or service.